-We’re extremely excited to have partnered up with Capital One to host this year’s DevOpsDays at Capital One Conference Center in Plano, TX.
-We anticipate attendance will quickly reach the venue’s full capacity of 400 enthusiastic IT professionals with over 2,400 technology companies in Plano, TX and surrounding Dallas-Fort Worth Metroplex.
+We are excited to once again partner with Capital One who hosted our event in 2017 at Capital One Conference Center in Plano, TX.
+We anticipate attendance will once again quickly reach the venue’s full capacity of 430 enthusiastic IT professionals representing over 2,400 technology companies in Dallas-Fort Worth and the surrounding area.

 - A variety of topics